pibooth/pibooth-sound-effects/README.rst

 .. note:: Edit the configuration by running the command ``pibooth --config``.

+Sounds file shall be .wav and have the name of the state in which it shall be played.
+Each sound is played once, when entering the corresponding state.

 .. |PythonVersions| image:: https://img.shields.io/badge/python-2.7+ / 3.6+-red.svg
    :target: https://www.python.org/downloads
    :alt: Python 2.7+/3.6+